 "Because" is a magic word when you want to get people to do something.

-I tend to write about the latest research, but I think it's important to go back to "foundational" (i.e. old!) research too.
-This post describes research conducted in 1978.
-Ellen Langer (Professor of Psychology at Harvard) published a research study about the power of the word "because".
+I tend to write about the latest research, but I think it's important to go back to "foundational" (i.e. old) research, too.
+This post describes research conducted by Ellen Langer at Harvard in 1978 for a study of the power of the word "because."

 Langer had people request to break in on a line of people waiting to use a busy copy machine on a college campus.
-(Remember that this is in the 1970′s—there weren’t computers and printers.
-People did a lot more copying back then, so there were often lines waiting to use a copy machine).
-The researchers had the people use three different, carefully worded requests to break in line:
+(Remember that this was the 1970′s.
+People didn't have home computers and printers.
+They did a lot more copying back then, so there were often lines waiting to use a copy machine).
+The researchers had the people use three different, specifically worded requests to break in line:

-Did the wording effect whether people let them break in line?
+Did the wording affect whether people let them break in line?
 Here are the results:

-Using the word “because” and giving a reason resulted in significantly more compliance.
+Using the word “because” and then giving a reason resulted in significantly more compliance.
 This was true even when the reason was not very compelling (“because I have to make copies").
-The researchers hypothesize that people go on “automatic” behavior or “mindlessness” as a form of a heuristic, or short-cut.
-And hearing the word “because” followed by a reason (no matter how lame the reason is), causes us to comply.
+The researchers hypothesized that people go on “automatic” behavior as a form of a heuristic, or short-cut, and that hearing the word “because” followed by a reason (no matter how lame), would cause them to comply.

-They also repeated the experiment for a request to copy 20 pages rather than five.
-In that case, only the “because I’m in a rush” reason resulted in compliance.
+They repeated the experiment for a request to copy 20 pages rather than five.
+In that case, only the “because I’m in a rush” reason resulted in heightened compliance.

 Langer, E., Blank, A., & Chanowitz, B. (1978).
 The mindlessness of Ostensibly Thoughtful Action: The Role of “Placebic” Information in Interpersonal Interaction.
 Journal of Personality and Social Psychology, 36(6), 635-642.